 - For FAR Buy American compliance, the acquisition’s dollar value drives which trade agreement applies.

-There are various tests when finalizing a decision as to whether there is a violation of the Buy American Act countries list rule or Fair Trade compliance regulations.
+There are various tests when finalizing a decision as to whether there is a violation of the Buy American Act list of qualifying countries list rule or Fair Trade compliance regulations.

 - Develop sound internal compliance policies